uessugui/scientific-curation-portfolio/README.md

 # Scientific Curation Portfolio

-Selected samples of my work in scientific literature curation, with a focus on **infection biology** and **antimicrobial resistance (AMR)**.
+Selected samples of my work in **scientific literature curation**, with a focus on **infection biology** and **antimicrobial resistance (AMR)**.

-This portfolio presents structured analytical outputs designed to support literature-heavy scientific work for **students, PhD researchers, and science-facing teams**.
-The samples shown here reflect the kinds of work I do when researchers need clear, traceable analysis of existing evidence.
+This portfolio presents **structured, traceable, and decision-oriented analytical outputs** for literature-heavy scientific work.
+The sample types shown here are designed for researchers and science-facing teams who need existing evidence to be **synthesized clearly, evaluated critically, and organized for practical use**.

 ---

 ## What this portfolio includes

-- **Mechanistic Synthesis**
-- **Structured Evidence Dossiers**
-- **Scientific Landscape Analyses**
+- **Scientific Landscape Analysis**
+  Field-level evidence synthesis across multiple papers, with structured comparison, evidence gaps, and high-level interpretation.

-- **Comparative and Methodological Appraisal Briefs**
+- **Comparative Appraisal Summary**
+  Methodological and comparative appraisal of studies, methods, targets, or evidence claims, with emphasis on robustness and interpretive limits.

+- **Structured Evidence Dossier**
+  Deep structured analysis of a single paper or focused scientific question, using an expanded evidence-extraction approach.

 ---